Joazen544/house_cowork_backend/README.md

 House Cowork is a collaborative platform designed to manage and coordinate shared living spaces.
 It provides features for managing house members, tasks, invitations, and join requests.

-We're now still working on the first version of this project.
-You can soon find it on the Google Play Store.
+## Acknowledgments

 Thank you to [@pollyannaanalytics](https://github.com/pollyannaanalytics), the best Android developer, for helping me build the mobile app for this project.
 Our friend Chloe Yang, for helping us become the best PM and designer.

+We're still working on the first version of this project, which will soon be available on the Google Play Store.

 ## Architecture Decision Records (ADR) & Design Diagrams